Can $f(R)$ gravity relieve $H_0$ and $\sigma_8$ tensions?: Data and method

 {\it RSD}: To study the alleviation of $\sigma_8$ tension in $f(R)$ gravity, we adopt the redshift space distortions (RSD) as our reference probe which is sensitive to large scale structure formation.
 Specifically, we use the so-called ``Gold-2018'' growth-rate dataset \cite{35}.
 This dataset is denoted as ``R''.

 Furthermore, to break the parameter degeneracy and give tight constraints on on free parameters of HS model, we also employ the following four probes.

 {\it BAO}: By measuring the position of these oscillations in the matter power spectrum at different redshifts, the BAO, a standard cosmological ruler, can place constraints on the expansion history of the universe after decoupling and break the parameter degeneracy better.
 It is unaffected by errors in the nonlinear evolution of the matter density field and other systematic uncertainties.
 Specifically, we take the 6dFGS sample at the effective redshifts $z_{eff}=$ 0.106 \cite{36}, the SDSS-MGS one at $z_{eff}=$ 0.15 \cite{37} and the BOSS DR12 dataset at three effective redshifts $z_{eff}=$ 0.38, 0.51 and 0.61 \cite{38}.
+Specifically, to constrain the HS $f(R)$ gravity, we use the background quantity $D_A/r_d$ as a function of scale factor $a$ in the numerical analysis, where $D_A$ and $r_d$ are angular diameter distance and comoving BAO scale, respectively.
+To calculate the comoving sound horizon $r_d$, we use the fitting formula given by Ref.\cite{a2}.
 This dataset is identified as ``B''.

 {\it SNe Ia}: SNe Ia, the so-called standard candle, is a powerful distance indicator to study the background evolution of the universe, particularly, the Hubble parameter and EoS of DE.
-In this analysis, we use the largest SNe Ia ``Pantheon'' sample today, which integrates the SNe Ia data from the Pan-STARRS1, SNLS, SDSS, low-z and HST surveys and encompasses 1049 spectroscopically confirmed points in the redshift range $z \in [0.01, 2.3]$ \cite{39}.
+In this analysis, we use the largest SNe Ia ``Pantheon'' sample today, which integrates the SNe Ia data from the Pan-STARRS1, SNLS, SDSS, low-z and HST surveys and encompasses 1048 spectroscopically confirmed points in the redshift range $z \in [0.01, 2.3]$ \cite{39}.
+In our numerical analysis, we use the full Pantheon sample and marginalize over the absolute magnitude parameter $M$.
 We refer to this dataset as ``S''.

 {\it Cosmic Chronometers}: As a complementary probe to investigate the late-time evolution of the universe, we also include the cosmic chronometers in our numerical analysis.
-Specifically, we employ 31 chronometers to constrain the HS model \cite{40}.
+Specifically, we employ 30 chronometers to constrain the HS model \cite{40}.
 Hereafter we denote this dataset as ``H''.